sindhu213/Data-Structures/README.md

 # Implementations of Data Structures in C++

-This repository contains C++ implementations of various fundamental and advanced data structures.
+This repository contains implementations of various fundamental and advanced data structures in C++.

 ## Covered data structures